Wellglade Group: Trentbarton

-Through their Trent Barton operations, Wellglade Group acquired a 6% shareholding of First Leicester in 1993, First Bus UK are the majority shareholder in the operations.

 Kinchbus

 Kinchbus is a bus operator based in Loughborough.
 It was originally an independent company established by Gilbert and Janet Kinch.

 Kinchbus operate some local services around Loughborough along with their Kinchbus2 route between Barrow-upon-Soar and Loughborough, Skylink from Leicester to Derby via Loughborough and East Midlands Airport.

 Kinchbus use the slogan 'Loughborough's Finest' which is advertised across their fleet of buses.
 Following the collapse of Nottingham based Premiere Travel on 24 January 2013, Kinchbus reinstated their service 9 between Loughborough and Nottingham which was the first route to have the new refreshed version of the current livery and logo which have been in place since 2007.

 Notts and Derby

 Notts + Derby operates a small number of local bus services, school buses and contract and private hire work in Nottinghamshire and Derbyshire.
 They operate a fleet of vehicles, most of which previously operated with Trentbarton and Nottingham City Transport.
+They now use a substantial amount of Ex Lothian buses in more recent years.